SubrinaSabur/Amazavr-Sales-Analysis/README.md

 # Amazavr-Sales-Analysis
-Objective: Identify key products and revenue drivers to generate actionable insights for strategic business decisions.
-Tools Used: Python, SQL, Power BI, Tableau, Seaborn, Matplotlib.
+Identify key products and revenue drivers to support strategic business decisions.
+The Amazavr Sales Analysis project aimed to uncover actionable insights from e-commerce sales data.
+By analyzing product performance, customer behavior, and revenue patterns, the goal was to support data-driven decision-making in sales and marketing strategies.